 After this, they meet Beorn, a skin-changer, who has the ability to transform into a bear.
 Gandalf leaves them at the end of Chapter 7 before they go into Mirkwood forest.
 When they travel through the forest, the group encounters elves and a spider that tries to capture Bilbo.
 He fights it off with the sword they took from the trolls and uses the ring’s power to free the other dwarves who are wrapped in the spiders’ web.

 The dwarves are then captured by the Elvenking and taken to his palace.
 Bilbo, who is still invisible, manages to elude capture.
 He rescues the group and convinces them to escape by traveling in barrels down the river to Lake-town.
 There, they meet Bard and make their way to the Lonely Mountain.

 The Lonely Mountain and The Battle of the Five Armies

 Bilbo uses the map to open the door to the mountain and engages Smaug in conversation.
 He also steals the most precious treasure from the hoard—the Arkenstone.
 Smaug flies out of the mountain range and destroys Lake-town.
 Bard kills him with a special arrow.

-In the final moments of the novel, the group, along with groups of elves, other dwarves, and men, fight against goblins and orcs at the mountain in what is known as the Battle of the Five Armies.
+In the final moments of J.R.R.
+Tolkien‘s novel, the group, along with groups of elves, other dwarves, and men, fight against goblins and orcs at the mountain in what is known as the Battle of the Five Armies.
 Thorin is killed and buried with the Arkenstone.
 The hoard of treasure is divided fairly among the remaining company members and Gandalf helps get Bilbo home.
 He finds that his house and possessions have been auctioned off, with the whole town thinking he’s dead.
 The novel concludes by mentioning that Bilbo lived out his life, sometimes visited by his previous traveling companions.